 Life was a little different in the eighties.
-New musical sounds were emerging, hairstyles were different, but the population was also different.
+New musical sounds were emerging, and hairstyles were odd, but the population was also different.
 Without the extent of knowledge right at the click of a button, some might say things were simpler.
 People also didn’t have to live with the specific fear of others doing something unpredictable.
 The Tylenol murders helped change that and many still hold residual fear from them.
 What makes this situation worse is that it is still a cold case.
 It all started in the Chicago area in September 1982.

-A 12-year old girl by the name of Mary Kellerman was the first innocent and unassuming victim.
+A 12-year-old girl by the name of Mary Kellerman was the first innocent and unassuming victim.
 She was likely experiencing a common cold or allergies: runny nose and a sore throat.
 We’ve all been there.
 Naturally, her parents did what most of us do and gave her one (child’s dose) of extra-strength Tylenol.
 That was at 6:30 am.
 Within thirty minutes, Mary Kellerman was dead.
 The Tylenol capsule she took was laced with potassium cyanide.

 A Postal Worker and His Family